 - Wider Plan

-We also support the ability to split your course fee between childcare voucher payment and a standard debit/credit card payment.
+We can also accept a fee payment that is split between a childcare voucher payment and a standard debit/credit card payment (e.g. if your remaining childcare voucher balance isn’t enough to cover the course fee).
 To do this, kindly get in touch using the contact details listed in the footer of this page.

 Icons courtesy of Icon8